ludicast/ice/README.markdown

 Similarly, these CoffeeKup files may exist on your filesystem provided they have a .coffeekup extension.

+    Ice::Handlers::CoffeeKup.convert_template(template_text, variables)

-Eventually I'd like to bring in other template libraries, but this should suffice for now.
+Eventually I'd like to bring in other JS template libraries, but Eco and CoffeeKup should suffice for now.
+If you like Erb, use Eco.
+If you like Haml, use CoffeeKup.

 ## Installation